Cure64/MinecraftDiscordBot/README.md

 A Simple Discord Bot to show how many players are on your Minecraft Server

 # Instructions
-You can host this discord bot on your own computer or use a cheap vps like one on https://www.eugamehost.com/
+You can host this discord bot on your own computer or use a cheap vps like one on https://www.eugamehost.com/ or if your in the USA https://www.hetzner.com/cloud/

 # Windows
 On your windows pc make sure you have python installed